OndrejCerny9/test/sector_report_agent/README.md

 # Sector Report Agent

-A Databricks App that exposes an HTTP tool endpoint for a Databricks Supervisor Agent.
+A Databricks App that acts as a **sub-agent** for a Databricks Supervisor Agent.
-The Supervisor Agent generates HTML reports with Chart.js visualizations, and this app extracts chart data, renders charts with matplotlib, converts everything to Word documents (.docx), and saves the files to a Unity Catalog Volume.
+The Supervisor Agent generates HTML reports with Chart.js visualizations, sends them to this app via the `/invocations` endpoint, and the app extracts chart data, renders charts with matplotlib, converts everything to Word documents (.docx), and saves the files to a Unity Catalog Volume.

 ## Purpose

-This application serves as a **tool endpoint** for a Supervisor Agent workflow:
+This application serves as a **sub-agent tool** in a Supervisor Agent workflow:

-1. The Supervisor Agent orchestrates report generation (data retrieval, analysis, HTML assembly with Chart.js).
+1. The Supervisor Agent orchestrates report generation (data retrieval via Genie Space, analysis, HTML assembly with Chart.js).
-2. Once the HTML report is ready, the agent calls this app's `/convert-to-docx` endpoint.
+2. Once the HTML report is ready, the agent calls this app's `/invocations` endpoint with a JSON message containing the filename and HTML content.
 3. The app parses Chart.js configurations from `<script>` blocks.
 4. Charts are rendered server-side as PNG images using matplotlib.
 5. Text and tables are converted via `htmldocx`, chart images are inserted via `python-docx`.
 6. The final .docx is saved to a Unity Catalog Volume using the Databricks SDK.
+7. The app returns an SSE stream with the result (see Known Limitations below).

 ## How Chart Rendering Works